Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 2.2 Side Imaging (SideVü™ vs. SideScan vs. Side Imaging)

-Pro Tip: Garmin’s SideVü™ with UHD is ideal for locating isolated structure or fish along drop-offs—perfect for bass and crappie anglers using spinnerbaits or Ned rigs from lurebolt.com.
+Pro Tip: Garmin’s SideVü™ with UHD makes it easy to locate isolated structures or fish along drop-offs—perfect for bass and crappie anglers using spinnerbaits or Ned rigs from lurebolt.com.

 3. GPS Mapping and Navigation